fjanuszewski/backend_serverless/README.md

 This repository has a backend implemented in AWS cloudformation.
 In the template.yaml file you will find the following resources:
 - Lambda: For trigger in Cognito.
 This lambda make puts in DynamoDB for every new user.
-- Cognito: A simple template with federation with Google.
 - ApiGateway: A simple scheme with swagger
 - DynamoDB: The storage of the proyect